Tumor-anchored deep feature random forests for out-of-distribution detection in lung cancer segmentation: Related Works

 \subsection{Filter-based OOD methods}

-Whereas learner-based methods seek to enhance models' consistency across domains subject to distribution shifts, filter-based methods aim to enhance the confidence of predictions by filtering out data that differs from the training distribution.
-For this purpose, filter-based methods implement either a separate OOD model or a task-integrated OOD model to identify OOD data scans.
-Scans detected as OOD are removed, ensuring that models are applied only on ID-like data where predictions and uncertainties are valid, providing reliably safe performance required in clinical settings~\citep{berger2021confidence}.

-Similar to learner-based methods, filter-based methods have been applied to handle imaging acquisition differences~\citep{tardy2019uncertainty,gao2020response,nandy2021distributional}.
-The vast majority of filter-based methods focused on disease classification from 2D images; method complexity varied from easy-to-compute Mahalanobis distances~\citep{tardy2019uncertainty}, dedicated networks for detecting OOD cases~\citep{nandy2021distributional} to more complex instance-level retraining performed to assign metric distance to OOD scans by measuring response variations on the ID test set~\citep{gao2020response}.
-A different approach involves using a single model to classify tasks on inlier data, while exposing the same model to outlier examples to detect OOD during inference~\citep{araujo2023few,roy2022does}.
-The last approach is practical to implement when OOD cases are known as domain knowledge (e.g. optical tomography versus retinal fundus images)~\citep{araujo2023few}, or when the outliers like infrequent disease conditions are deducible from the training as OOD~\citep{roy2022does}.
+Filter-based methods reject OOD scans at test time, ensuring models operate only on ID-like data where predictions are reliable~\citep{berger2021confidence}.
+These methods implement either separate OOD detectors or task-integrated detection, and have been applied to handle imaging acquisition differences~\citep{tardy2019uncertainty,gao2020response,nandy2021distributional}.
+Most filter-based methods focused on 2D classification, with approaches ranging from Mahalanobis distances~\citep{tardy2019uncertainty} to dedicated OOD networks~\citep{nandy2021distributional} to instance-level retraining that measured response variations on ID test sets~\citep{gao2020response}.
+A different approach involves using a single model to classify tasks on inlier data, while exposing the same model to outlier examples to detect OOD during inference~\citep{roy2022does,araujo2023few}.
+This approach is practical when the OOD types are known from domain knowledge (e.g., optical tomography versus retinal fundus images)~\citep{araujo2023few}, or when outliers such as infrequent disease conditions are identifiable from the training data~\citep{roy2022does}.